kg583/free-bee-console-client/README.md

 The only notable difference between Free Bee and the original game is the use of the SOWPODS dictionary instead of the NYT dictionary.
 Patches welcome.

-This is a very quickly made prototype for the terminal.
-Patches welcome.

-There are plans to make this into a full-fledged desktop and web application.

 Find us on the web at https://freebee.fun/